Skip to content

 DELETE /news/comment/{id} 'DELETE /news/comment/{id}'

-An operations consists of two sections:
+An operations consists of three sections:

 1. Fulfillments